 Some may feel more comfortable standing while they work.
 Some may feel better sitting.
 Some may prefer working in a chair without any recline.
 Others may like leaning back a bit while they work.
 Highly functional furniture allows the workspace to meet the employees where they are and encourage them to do the best work they possibly can.
 Let’s look at the individual features of these furniture types in more depth.

 You’ve likely heard by now that sitting is the new smoking.
 However, that doesn’t mean that everyone likes to spend their workday on foot.
 Sit-stand desks allow employees to make the choice for themselves and respond to those choices with an adjustable height.
 No matter how your employees prefer to work — on foot or in a chair — sit-stand desks meet employees in the middle and facilitate both options.
+There are numerous health benefits of using sit-stand desks including increased productivity, energy and concentration.

 If your employees must sit in a chair for eight hours a day, they should be doing it in a chair that encourages good posture.
 (After all, good posture matters more than you might think: It encourages good balance, proper muscle movement, builds core strength and countless other important factors.)
 Fully ergonomic chairs help promote that essential posture and it also allows your employees to adjust to their preferred comfort level while still maintaining that good posture.
 What’s more, these fully ergonomic chairs promote minimalism by cutting down on the need for employees to add accessories, like additional cushioning or back support, to their chairs.
+Read our guide for tips on how to set up your ergo chair to get the full benefit.

 Beyond sit-stand desks and fully ergonomic chairs, it’s also worth considering implementing versatile organisation and furniture on wheels into the office space.
 Better organisation that can be tweaked to fit your office’s needs and portable furniture fixtures — like wheeled whiteboards or filing cabinets — can help promote the feeling of a flexible, multifunctional workplace.
 If you need to clear out a space for a group exercise, versatile organisation and furniture on wheels can do that.
 Not to mention, these features help cut down on that pesky clutter and overall messiness that can be so damaging to productivity.